 - Banjo (hero) and Kazooie (sidekick) in the Banjo-Kazooie series.

-- Rayman (hero) and Globox (sidekick) in Rayman 3: Hoodlum Havoc.
+- Rayman (hero) and Globox from (sidekick) The Rayman series and Rayman Origins.

 - Jak (hero) and Daxter (sidekick) in the Jak and Daxter series.